Symmetric binary Steinhaus triangles and parity-regular Steinhaus graphs

 for all integers $i,j$ such that $1\le i\le j\le n$, where the binomial coefficient $\binom{a}{b}$ is the coefficient of the monomial $X^b$ in the expansion of $(1+X)^a$, for all non-negative integers $a$ and $b$ such that $b\le a$.
 In the sequel, the Steinhaus triangle whose first row is the sequence $S$ is denoted by $\Strig{S}$.
 The Steinhaus triangle in Figure~\ref{fig1} is then $\Strig{(0010100)}$.

 Since the set $\ST{n}$ of binary Steinhaus triangles of size $n$ is closed under addition modulo $2$, it follows that $\ST{n}$ is a vector space over $\Zn{2}$.
-Moreover, since a Steinhaus triangle is uniquely determined by its first row, the dimension of $\ST{n}$ is $n$, for all non-negative integers $n$.
+Moreover, since a Steinhaus triangle is uniquely determined by its first row, the dimension of $\ST{n}$ is $n$.